apuffler/OOPAufgabe1-3/README.md

 BUGS:
 -Limit decay (and other procentual values) to 0-1, (e.g) if parameter is 1.1F negative values can appear.
+-Changing parameters while simulation is running can yield negative values.
 REFACTORS:
 -apuffler: Refactoring: toString() zu Forest hinzugefügt.
 Fixed table inconsistency.
 Added getYear().
 (Should we also do a setYear?
 Emulating a timemachine by calling update in a row).